cloudmesh-community/fa19-516-172/project/report.md

 * **Note:** This project has been replaced by an implementation by Gregor von Laszewski.
-The new implementation includes integration with cloudmesh and provides a better group management.
+The new implementation includes integration with cloudmesh and provides a new group management.

 <!--